spoofmail/front-end/README.md

 # Spoofmail

 Generate anonymous burner emails to reduce spam and protect your privacy.
-Application built using React and React Context.
+Application built using React, React Context, and utilizes Websockets.

 Deployed using Netlify: https://spoofmail.netlify.app/